War disrupts education of Ukrainian kids, even those who’ve found safety abroad

 Following curricula in two languages creates more stress for students dealing with the trauma of war and relocation.
 Many refugee families have moved several times since arriving in Poland, contributing to a feeling of instability.

-“I have seen students who changed schools five times,” said Rita Rabinek, an intercultural assistant trained by global relief group IRC to help Ukrainian kids adjust to Polish schools.
+“I have seen students who changed schools five times,” said Rita Rabinek, an intercultural assistant trained by the Polish Migration Forum and the global relief group IRC to help Ukrainian kids adjust to Polish schools.

 Students who try to keep up with Ukrainian work see the effects of war still playing out at home.
 Polina Plokhenko, a 16-year-old who left her Polish high school to focus on Ukrainian studies, is completing online lessons with her school on the frontline in Kherson.
 Bombs often send her teachers fleeing into shelters.